algosup/2024-2025-project-3-quickest-path-team-1/documents/TechnicalSpecifications.md

 ##### c.
 Data Management

-This layer focuses on efficient data handling, ensuring scalability and compliance with privacy standards.
+This layer focuses on efficient data handling, ensuring scalability[^9] and compliance with privacy standards.

 **Local Data Storage**:

 - **Node and Path Data**: Stored locally in CSV format, such as `USA-roads.csv`.
-- **Temporary Cache**: Keeps heuristics data when you launch the program, i.e. give the answer directly if you search the same point to gain time.
+- **Temporary Cache**: Keeps heuristics data[^10] when you launch the program, i.e. give the answer directly if you search the same point to gain time.

 **Data Import**: